Lorilatschki/ebusd-guide/README.md

 # ebusd-ochsner

 This repository describes how to setup a infrastructure to control a eBUS based heating pump, in this case a Ochsner GMSW 10 HK plus (OTE3).
-You can setup the same of every other eBUS based heading pump, the only difference are the ebusd specific configurations.
+You can setup the same for every other eBUS based heading pump, the only difference are the ebusd specific configurations.

 ## Helpful links